mathflowjs/mathflow/docs/guide/builtin.md

+# Built-ins

+## Constants

+Mathflow comes with pre-defined universal constants to ease your workflow.

+- `pi` - This is the ratio of the circumference of a circle to its diameter
+- `e` - The mathematical constant _e_.
+This is Euler's number, the base of natural logarithms.

-# Built-in Functions
+## Functions

-Just like Mathematics, MathFlow have commonly used functions built in.
-A full list of those functions can be found in this [file](../src/global.ts).
+Just like Mathematics, MathFlow has commonly used functions built in.
+A full list of those functions can be found in this [file](https://github.com/henryhale/mathflow/blob/master/src/global.ts).

 -   `exp` - returns _e_ (the base of natural logarithms) raised to a power
 -   `log` - returns the base 10 logarithm of a number